LaunchCodeEducation/technical-analyst-curriculum/content/Day-14/inclass-activity/exercise-1/businessteam/_index.md

 ## Team Responsibilities

-Primary responsibilities is meeting with the Customer Team and gathering requirements for the development team.
+Primary responsibilities are meeting with the Customer Team and gathering requirements for the Development team.
 Responsibilities
 - Communicates to the Technical team what they are doing and when it is done.
 - Connect the Developers with the Business Analysis and customer needs